5july/api-doc/source/index.html.md

 language_tabs: # must be one of https://git.io/vQNgJ
   - shell: cURL
-  - python
+  - python: Python
-  - ruby
+  - ruby: Ruby
-  - javascript: nodejs
+  - javascript: Nodejs
-  - php
+  - php: PHP

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>